 MeCoDEM involves research projects in four different countries, all transitioning from authoritarian rule to more democratic government - South Africa, Egypt, Kenya and Serbia - and the role of media and ICTs accompanying these transitions.
 Findings suggest that in all four countries, citizenship conflicts tend to be portrayed through a judicial or rights-focused lens, rather than with focus on social and cultural factors.
-The South African branch of the study reveals systemic problems underpinning news agendas and coverage.
+The South African branch According to of the study reveals systemic protesters, media problems underpinning news first ask if 'anything agendas and coverage.